rust-lang/rust/Readme.md

 To get involved or if you have questions, please join our [mailing list](https://groups.google.com/d/forum/enzyme-dev).

-If using this code in an academic setting, please cite the following:
+If using this code in an academic setting, please cite the following two papers (first for Enzyme as a whole, then for GPU+optimizations):
 ```
 @inproceedings{NEURIPS2020_9332c513,
  author = {Moses, William and Churavy, Valentin},